tinytrashbin/react_and_angularjs_short_notes/README.md

 D).
 Global Store with Redux but without Toolkit : We will NOT cover this.

 E).
-Global store with react reducer and immer library : We might cover this.
+Global store with react reducer and immer library : We will cover this.
 It's similar to Redux Toolkit.

 F).
 Global store with react reducer without immer library : We will NOT cover this.